Chris Lee Susanto

-I founded Re-ThinkWealth because I wanted to create a happy environment for all to share and learn investment knowledge with one another.
+My Background: My name is Chris Lee Susanto and I am the Founder and CEO of Re-ThinkWealth, a Value Investing and Options Selling Education Platform which aims to create a happy environment for all to share and learn investment knowledge with one another.

 Wanting to find the best way to invest in the stock market, I have attended expensive investment courses, read countless of books and watched countless of videos.